rleber/bun/doc/file_format/file_format.md

 - Integers were stored as signed 36-bit words, with a leading sign bit, and using two's complement format
 - Quantities like line length fields, etc. are generally unsigned
 - Also a word containing 0170000 is an end-of-file marker.
 Subsequent data in the file should be ignored.
   I am sure this is true of text files.
-I have never seen it used in frozen files, and I don't think it applies to Huffman-coded files.
+I have never seen it used in frozen files, and it does not apply to Huffman or Huffman Plus files.
 - Dates were stored as 8 ascii (9-bit) characters, in the sequence "YYYYMMDD"
 - Times were stored as a single 36-bit word, counting the number of "ticks" since midnight.
 It's easier to explain this with an algorithm than in words: see the function Bun::Data.time_of_day in